-Welcome to Weill Cornell Medicine-Qatar (WCM-Q).
+Welcome to Weill Cornell Medicine-Qatar (WCM-Q, the Medical College or the Medical School).
 We invite you to discover how WCM-Q is contributing to Qatar's objective to become a knowledge-based society by advancing our mission of excellence in education, research and patient care.